One to many: comparing single gravitational-wave events to astrophysical populations: Introduction

-In this work, we point out the statistically consistent alternative provided by working entirely within the framework of Bayesian PE and model comparison.
-In short, the posterior odds is the correct metric to use when comparing the posterior of a GW event with a model of formation, the latter acting as a Bayesian prior.
+In this work we point out a statistically consistent alternative provided by working entirely within the framework of Bayesian PE and model comparison.
+In short, the posterior odds can be used when comparing the posterior of a GW event with a model of formation, the latter acting as a Bayesian prior.
 An important point is that one should not ask to what extent a GW event matches a particular model of formation in absolute terms, and should instead quantify how much more or less likely one model is over another.
 The statistics required to perform Bayesian PE and model comparison (and hierarchical inference) have already been extensively reviewed elsewhere (see, e.g., \citealt{2019PASA...36...10T, 2019MNRAS.486.1086M, 2022hgwa.bookE..45V}).
 We summarize the salient details and point out that the analysis required is simple and, in the context of GW astronomy, readily performed with publicly available data products combined with a predictive astrophysical model.